audius/audiness/README.md

 $ pip install git+https://github.com/audiusGmbH/audiness.git
 ```

-For Nix or NixOS users is a package available.
+For Nix or NixOS users is a [package](https://search.nixos.org/packages?channel=unstable&from=0&size=50&sort=relevance&type=packages&query=audiness)
+available in Nixpkgs.
 Keep in mind that the lastest releases might only
 be present in the ``unstable`` channel.

 ```bash